-The Bonds constitute the second installment of a total amount of \$135,000,000 authorized at the election held on May 6, 2017.
-After the issuance of the Bonds and the Series 2018B Bonds, the District will have \$20,000,000 remaining voter-authorized but unissued unlimited ad valorem tax-supported bonds.
+The Bonds constitute the third installment (with the Series 2018A Bonds constituting the second such installment) of a total amount of \$135,000,000 authorized at the election held on May 6, 2017.
+After the issuance of the Bonds and the Series 2018A Bonds, the District will have \$20,000,000 remaining voter-authorized but unissued unlimited ad valorem tax-supported bonds.
 See "VALUATION AND DEBT DATA - Authorized but Unissued General Obligation Bonds" attached hereto as APPENDIX A.